jonasz-lazar-pwr/PEA-ATSP-SimulatedAnnealing/README.md

-# Implementation of the SA algorithm
+# Implementation of the SA algorithm for TSP problem